SARAZEN STUDENT UNION

 Please note the aerobics room and general use locker rooms remain closed.

 New York state’s policy requires all users to REGISTER BEFORE using the facility (MAC registration workout).
 Students and employees can reserve 45-minute blocks of time; the remaining 15 minutes of the hour is reserved for staff to clean the equipment.

-All users MUST wear a face mask during workouts, clean equipment after use, and complete a symptoms check prior to use (students through their use of Campus Clear and employees through their use of the College’s Employee Daily Health Screening).
+All users MUST wear a face mask during workouts, clean equipment after use, and complete a symptom check prior to use (students through the Campus Clear app and employees through the College’s Employee Daily Health Screening).

-For more information, please reference the MAC Reopening Guide.
+For more information, please reference the Reopening Guide.